 Featured Grant: Fellowship of Catholic University Students

-One of these initiatives specifically aims to bring college students from different campus faith communities together to learn about and from each other concerning areas where they agree and where they disagree.
+This initiative specifically aims to bring college students from different campus faith communities together to learn about and from each other concerning areas where they agree and where they disagree.